marsfan/esp32_envionment_monitor/README.md

 ### WiFi and MQTT Configuration

 Also not included is the file `private_config.h`.
-There is not much to this file, it simply defines a SSID and password for configuring the connection.
-Simply create a file with the following two preprocessor definitions in it.
+There is not much to this file, it just defines certain options that I want to keep private.
+Simple create the file with the following preprocessor definitions

 * `WIFI_SSID`: String of the SSID of the network to connect to
 * `WIFI_PASSWORD`: String of the password for connecting to WiFi
+* `MQTT_BROKER_URI`: The URI to publish MQTT data to.
+* `MQTT_USERNAME`: The username to use for logging into the MQTT broker
+* `MQTT_PASSWORD`: The password to use for logging into the MQTT broker
+* `MQTT_TEMP_TOPIC`: The MQTT Topic to use for publishing the temperature.

+More fields will be added to this over time

 ## Cable Color Mapping